jackd248/db-sync-tool/README.md

 ## FAQ

+- First script run was aborted with the message `First install of additional pip modules completed.
+Please re-run the script.`

+   Actually it is not possible to load the required pip modules and add them dynamically to the script excecution.
+So you need to re-run the script again with the available dependencies.

-- `Unknown column '?' in 'field list'`
+- TYPO3 error message: `Unknown column '?' in 'field list'`

    Sometimes your local environment differ from the remote system.
 So you maybe need to update the database schema either manually via the install tool or using the TYPO3 console by `typo3cms database:updateschema`